Cost of Believing Words Over Evidence

 In Business: The Moving Deadline

-The client who is “definitely moving forward”—just needs more time.
+The client who is “definitely moving forward.”

-The deal that is “nearly done,” the payment that is “processing.”
+The deal that is “nearly done.”

-Patience is a virtue.
-But there is a point where patience becomes participation in your own delay.
+Patience is a virtue—but there is a point where patience becomes participation in your own delay.

 When you continue to show up, deliver, and wait without real progress, you teach others something:

-That your commitment has no expiration date.
+That your time has no expiration date.

 In business, your time is your most valuable resource.